 - In Sydney 2000, synchronized diving for the springboard and platform events was added to the program

 - In Beijing 2008, British Synchronized Diver Tom Daley will be 14 years and 80 days old when the Games begin, beating the record for the youngest British male Olympian by over a year.
 The previous youngest was also a diver, Fred Hodges, who was 15 years and 94 days when he went to the 1936 Olympics.

-- The best all-time performing diver at the Olympic Games is Chinese diver Guo Jingjing with six medals in total between 2000–2008.
+- The best all-time performing diver at the Olympic Games is female Chinese diver Wu Minxia with seven medals in total (5 gold) between 2004–2016.
 See more on the Greatest Divers at the Olympics.